The College considers sustainability as a factor in all institutional decisions.

-Recent student-led initiatives include Revolution Bikes, a free bike-share program to allow for getting around Wellesley without fossil fuels.
-Students too were behind Sustainable Move-Out, an effort to reduce the waste stream by programmatically donating clothing and household goods discarded by students leaving campus.
-In concert with residential life staff, students developed a green living coop for a housing option dedicated to sustainability.
+Student-led initiatives in recent years have included a bike-share program to allow for getting around Wellesley without fossil fuels; the annual Sustainable Move-Out, an effort to reduce the waste stream by programmatically donating clothing and household goods discarded by students leaving campus; a social recycling platform called Green Bean; and in concert with residential life staff, creation of a green living coop for a housing option dedicated to sustainability.

-Sharing ideas and learning more is second nature here.
-So it's no surprise to see sustainability on many agendas.
-The Wellesley College Economics Student Association sponsored a visit by Kenyan social entrepreneur Teddy Warria to discuss sustainable development.
+One-time events sponsored by organizations such as the Wellesley College Economics Student Association sponsored a visit by Kenyan social entrepreneur Teddy Warria to discuss sustainable development.
 The 2010 Communicating Science Symposium keynote speaker was "father of global warming" James Hansen.
-The Wellesley College Center for the Environment produced a series of symposia called The Future of Food, free and open to the public.
+The Wellesley College Center for the Environment and Project Handprint produced a series of symposia called The Future of Food, free and open to the public.

 Students bring their own commitment to sustainability to Wellesley, sharpen it, and take it back out to the world again.

-Ana Lucía Medrano Fernández, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
-The extra cool thing is the funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
-Davis, a class of 1928 graduate, established the program on her 100th birthday!
+Ana Lucía Medrano Fernández '13, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
+The funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
+(Davis, a class of 1928 graduate, established the program on her 100th birthday!)